 By the next afternoon, however, I was back at Santa Justa, putting my bag on the conveyer belt to be x-rayed – security is pretty tight on the AVE network – and boarding the train for Madrid.

 Forty minutes after leaving Seville, the train arrived in Córdoba, the only stop on this journey.
-I rather wished I could get off and wander through the winding cobbled lanes of this most sensual city for a few hours, but a couple of minutes later we shunted off again and were soon speeding through a landscape of olive and holm oak trees, punctuated by white farmhouses and Moorish watchtowers on the hilltops.
+I rather wished I could get off and lose myself in the winding cobbled lanes for a few hours, but a couple of minutes later we shunted off again and were soon speeding through a landscape of olive and holm oak trees, punctuated by white cottages and Moorish watchtowers on the hilltops.

 While the terminal for AVE trains, designed by Rafael Moneo, was built for the new route in 1992, the original brick and ironwork structure, dating back to the end of the 19th century, has been turned into a vast hothouse with towering palms, tropical plants and pools full of terrapins where the platforms once were.
 It is not unusual for travellers to get so absorbed watching the creatures paddling around that they completely forget to catch their trains.